-As a toddler Nathan was introduced to karate, a martial art Mendelsohn practised until his sixth anniversary.
-He then switched to ho kuk mu sul – a Korean martial art based on self defence which Nathan practised for 4 years.
-At the age of 10 Nathan Mendelsohn ‘s training schedule finally gave way to water polo and jiu jitsu, where he settled.
+As a toddler Nathan was introduced to karate, a martial art Mendelsohn practiced until his sixth anniversary.
+He then switched to ho kuk mu sul – a Korean martial art based on self-defense for 4 years.
+At the age of 10, Nathan Mendelsohn’s training schedule finally gave way to water polo and jiu-jitsu, where he settled.

 Going through the ranks at Cláudio França’s academy, by the time he was 16 (blue belt) Nathan’s talent was already shining through on a competitive level.
 As a reward for Mendelsohn’s hard work França asked him to start helping with the kids class – this way kick-starting Nathan’s long career as an instructor.

-At the age of 17 Nathan Mendelsohn took his first trip to Brazil, training not only at Roberto Gordo‘s academy, but also at GF Team during that initial period spent in Rio de Janeiro.
+At the age of 17, Nathan Mendelsohn took his first trip to Brazil, training not only at Roberto Gordo‘s academy but also at GF Team during that initial period spent in Rio de Janeiro.
 This was the first of many trips to America’s southern hemisphere.
-Open minded to training, as time progressed, Nathan trained with many different teams and in a variety of gyms, particularly in Brazil.
+As time progressed, Nathan trained with many different teams and in a variety of gyms, particularly in Brazil.

-His many jiu jitsu experiences helped raise the level of his skill, ultimately leading Nathan to his black belt promotion.
-A ceremony led by Cláudio França which took place on December 2012.
+His many jiu-jitsu experiences helped raise the level of his skill, ultimately leading Nathan to his black belt promotion.
+A ceremony led by Cláudio França took place in December 2012.